Humaka01/software-development-and-documentation/README.md

 ## Key Points

--   **Purpose**: This repository is intended for students taking the "Software Development and Documentation" course at the Applied Science University, Amman, Jordan.
+-   **Purpose**: This repository is intended for students taking the Software Development and Documentation course at the Applied Science University, Amman - Jordan.
 It provides a platform for referencing practical code and project-related materials.

 -   **Collaboration**: Please note that this repository is for reference only and does not accept contributions from external users.